 What is osteopenia?

-Osteopenia refers to bone mineral density (BMD) that is lower than normal peak BMD but not low enough to be classified as osteoporosis.
-Bone mineral density is a measurement of the level of minerals in the bones, which shows how dense and strong they are.
-If your BMD is low compared to normal peak BMD, you are said to have osteopenia.
-Having osteopenia means there is a greater risk that, as time passes, you may develop BMD that is very low compared to normal, known as osteoporosis.
+Osteopenia refers to bone density that is lower than normal peak density but not low enough to be classified as osteoporosis.
+Bone density is a measurement of how dense and strong the bones are.
+If your bone density is low compared to normal peak density, you are said to have osteopenia.
+Having osteopenia means there is a greater risk that, as time passes, you may develop bone density that is very low compared to normal, known as osteoporosis.

 What causes osteopenia?

 Some people who have osteopenia may not have bone loss.
 They may just naturally have a lower bone density.
-Osteopenia may also be the result of a wide variety of other conditions, disease processes, or treatments.
+Osteopenia may also be the result of a one or more other conditions, disease processes, or treatments.
 Women are far more likely to develop osteopenia and osteoporosis than men.
-This is because women have a lower peak BMD and because the loss of bone mass speeds up as hormonal changes take place at the time of menopause.
+This is because women have a lower peak bone density and because the loss of bone mass speeds up as hormonal changes take place at the time of menopause.
 In both men and women, the following things can contribute to osteopenia:

 Having a family history of osteoporosis, being thin, being white or Asian, getting limited physical activity, smoking, regularly drinking cola drinks, and drinking excessive amounts of alcohol also increase the risk of osteopenia and, eventually, osteoporosis.